“My humble burning desire is to share through my art ..my passion for life, ..my love for the world and my optimism for the future."

-“A car accident left me with extreme burn injuries on my body, but at the same time extreme determination to survive.
-While struggling to find ways to use my injured hands again, and with my mother’s help and guidance, I challenged myself with embroidery, mosaic and painting.
-I have been painting ever since my injuries and although creating was hurting me physically, it was the only thing that soothed me mentally and helped me go through most of my dark moments when life was hard and the pain unbearable.
+"I found out about my artistic character in 2001 when a car accident left me with extreme burn injuries on my body but at the same time extreme determination to survive.
+While struggling to find ways to use my injured hands again, I challenged myself with embroidery, mosaic, and painting.
+I have been painting ever since my injuries and although creating was hurting me physically, it was the only thing that soothed me mentally and helped me go through my dark moments when life was hard and the pain unbearable.

-I am a self-taught artist with a passion to bring life to blank canvases, using my emotions and love for nature.
+I am a self-taught artist with a passion to bring life to blank canvasses using my emotions and love for nature.
 Trees fascinate me for all the similarities they share with humans.
-On some of my paintings, you will find materials like real bark or pieces of wood to represent life, and metal pieces to represent strength.”
+In most of my paintings, you will find materials like real bark or pieces of wood to represent life, and metal pieces to represent strength.”